lucaselblanc/pollardslambda/README.md

 <details>
 <summary><strong>  Note:</strong></summary>

 <sub><i>The project is under active development.
-The reported average k-factor reflects the algorithm's current state and should not be considered the final value for implementation.</i></sub>
+The reported average k-factor reflects the algorithm's current state and should not be considered the final value for implementation, and the actual average k-factor of this implementation will never be achieved in smaller intervals because in the context of Monte Carlo-based collision search algorithms for ECDLP, the average K-factor exhibits deterministic asymptotic stabilization as the search space (key range) expands.
+This performance convergence is intrinsically driven by the progressive vanishing of geometric boundary penalties.
+In exponentially larger intervals, spatial density dilutes, causing the probability of walker ejections—or 'deaths' resulting from edge collisions—to approach zero, thereby eradicating fruitless cycles.
+Consequently, the system's optimal mean step size multiplier ($m$) organically relaxes toward the continuous theoretical limit of 3.0, corroborating established cryptographic literature on random walks.
+This thermodynamic behavior is strictly governed by Markov chain dynamics, wherein the initial boundary-induced clustering penalty undergoes a probabilistic exponential decay, ultimately converging into its asymptotic stationary distribution.</i></sub>

 </details>